-The laundry room doesn’t have to be large to be functional; stackable washers and dryers, a utility sink with attached counter, or making use of available wall space with shelving are all ways to create a usable space.
+The laundry room doesn’t have to be large to be functional; stackable washers and dryers, a utility sink with the attached counter, or making use of available wall space with shelving are all ways to create a usable space.

-With more Millennials and younger families making up a larger percentage of home buyers, an eat-in kitchen is becoming more of a must have features in homes.
+With more Millennials and younger families making up a larger percentage of home buyers, an eat-in kitchen is becoming more of a must-have features in homes.
 Thankfully, for most people who don’t currently have this feature, it doesn’t take a full kitchen renovation to achieve; moving or removing a wall or even creating a keyhole bar or counter area with stools in a load-bearing wall can help achieve this goal.
 For larger kitchens, adding a breakfast nook or a banquette seating area can also be big pluses that will help your home move quickly.

-Keep in mind that removing any wall needs to be done carefully to ensure it isn’t load bearing before beginning, and that refinishing the new space will need to be included in the cost to ensure you get a cohesive look with the rest of the kitchen.
+Keep in mind that removing any wall needs to be done carefully to ensure it isn’t load-bearing before beginning, and that refinishing the new space will need to be included in the cost to ensure you get a cohesive look with the rest of the kitchen.

 Sell Your Home Faster

 These five features don’t have to be big or expensive, but they can help your home sell more quickly.
 Don’t let your home sit on the market any longer than it has to; include any of these five updates to help realize your real estate goals.